FaithTechLabs/About/CODE_OF_CONDUCT.md

 Faith is a journey and we want to support you wherever you are on that path.
 We want to help Christians deepen their faith while doing good.
 We understand if you do not share our beliefs and still welcome you to join us.
 We will not harrass you, but some of our activities may make you feel uncomfortable.
 You may find our community is not for you and that is okay.

 Unless otherwise stated, we are not here to debate or defend our beliefs.
-If you would like to do so we will happily connect you with a local church or more approriate venue.
+If you would like to do so we will happily connect you with a local church or more appropriate venue.

 Should you participate in our community we will share our hope, prayers, worship and beliefs with you.
-These are not meant to descriminate and exclude, but instead to help support our community and deepen their faith.
+These are not meant to discriminate and exclude, but instead to help support our community and deepen their faith.

 ## Enforcement